 A lot of patients who seek massage therapy are stressed, anxious, or depressed.
 This can activate the sympathetic autonomic nervous system, which prepares us for “fight or flight”.
 When our bodies are in this state, we can experience an increased heartbeat, dilated pupils, and more adrenaline to protect us from the perceived danger.

 Massage can be an effective technique for reducing these levels of stress in the body.
-It can activate the parasympathetic autonomic nervous system, which helps us to “rest and digest”.
+How?
+By activating the parasympathetic autonomic nervous system, which helps us to “rest and digest”.
 When we’re in this state, our bodies are calmer.
-A reduced heartbeat, contracted pupils, and relaxed muscles are some of the main physical changes we can experience.
+Our heart rate reduces, our pupils contract, and our muscles relax.
+These are changes you’ll likely experience once you’re done with your massage.

 The stress management aspect of massage therapy is one of the main differences it has over other forms of manual therapy.
 By taking a global approach, RMT’s treat the body as a whole and can help to reduce your pain and stress levels.